On this page

 - housing loan guarantee scheme (described under housing services in this chapter).

 There is a debt counselling service available as a social service and organized by a local authority in order to assist a person through enhancing the ability to cope and resolve other problems related to debt.
 However, the service is not targeted specifically for young people.
+At the same time the educational programmes targeted at raising the financial awareness and the raise of financial competence among children and youth are emerging, for example also as part of the youth information services in national youth information portal Teeviit.

 There is no single system of evaluating all services to support the social inclusion of young people.
 The services listed above are under the quality assurance mechanism defined by the area such as health, social and financial affairs.